 - Avoid sharing personal items, such as toothbrushes, towels, and drinking glasses.

-- Take special care when traveling to countries that are more likely to have contaminated food and water.
-Only drink sealed bottled water, avoid ice cubes and brushing your teeth with tap water, and avoid eating raw foods, including vegetables.
+- Take safety steps in countries that are more likely to have contaminated food and water.
+Only drink sealed bottled water.
+Avoid ice cubes and brushing teeth with tap water.
+Avoid eating raw foods, including vegetables.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.